ief015/open-konstruktor/SAVE-STRINGS.md

 The purpose of the `04` bytes is currently unknown.

 ## Layer 2: Metal

+This layer represents the position of metal tiles.

 This layer has a length of at least `528` *((27 + 3 + n) * 44)*, making this the only layer
 observed to have a varying length.